labeloo/frontend/README.md

 ## 💡 Philosophy
 We believe annotation tools shouldn't be clunky or slow.
-Labeloo Frontend puts speed and usability first — giving professionals the comfort they’ve been missing.
+Labeloo puts speed and usability first — giving professionals the comfort they’ve been missing.

 ## 🤝 Contributing
 We welcome contributions!